Skip to Main Content Skip to Footer Content

 You can DIY kitchen cabinets and drawers, but the best solution would be seeking professional help to ensure it is done right.
 At ShelfGenie, we help with ADA kitchen cabinets for wheelchair users.
 The goal is to accommodate your loved ones with specific disabilities safely.
 With ShelfGenie, your kitchen can be made to the prescribed layout and positioning specifications down to the inch to ensure easy access.

-Contact us today and get a quote for custom shelving/storage solutions.
+Contact us today and get a quote for custom accessible pull out shelving for cabinets.

 About ShelfGenie